This article was last updated December, 2017.

 Life is full of peaks and valleys.
-But, you can minimize their effects if you approach things with a neutral outlook.
+But, you can minimize their effects if you approach things from this more neutral perspective.
 In doing so, you keep yourself from getting stuck on a roller coaster fueled by your own judgment.

-As you become more skilled at noticing this process, you can stop it from completing.
-You can interrupt it, and - as a result - take your life off autopilot.
+As you become more skilled at noticing your mind doing this, you can stop the process from completing.
+You can interrupt it, and - as a result - stop the way labels dictate your behavior.

 Practice is key, however.
-You can't just flip a switch and reverse a lifetime of conditioning.
+You can't just flip a switch and reverse a habit that has developed over a lifetime.